 On September 25, the UCF College of Sciences held its third annual Scholarship Luncheon to celebrate its supportive donors and accomplished student scholarship recipients for the 2015-16 academic year.
 This year the college celebrated awarding 46 scholarships, totaling $94,050 in scholarship aid.
 The event provided a unique opportunity for scholarship recipients to have lunch with […]

 On September 19th, the College of Sciences participated in College Showcase 2015 which was an event hosted during Family Weekend 2015.
-The showcase was hosted by the UCF College of Undergraduate Studies and took place at the student union.
 The College of Sciences was among the many participating colleges.
-The COS showcase included displays by […]
+The COS showcase included displays by the UCF Department of Physics, UCF Department of Biology, and UCF College of Sciences Academic Services.
+Other colleges participated, including […]

 The College of Sciences at the University of Central Florida presents its 2nd annual Distinguished Speaker Series.
 The series brings renowned speakers from across the country to enrich the lives of students, faculty, alumni and the community.
 Our speakers will address topics relevant to the natural, computational, social or behavioral sciences and to the societal implication […]